 ACTS OF GOD, STRIKE, OR OTHER CONDITIONS BEYOND CONTROL

-a) Before the journey starts: If execution of the journey is made more difficult, jeopardized or impaired as a result of extraordinary circumstances that were unforeseeable at the time of entering into the contract and out of the control of the tour operator, then both the tour operator and the traveler may withdraw from the contract prior to the start of the journey.
-Such circumstances include war, strikes, civil unrest, epidemics, and government directives (such as requisition of accommodation or of means of transportation), embargoes, natural disasters, accidents, and damage to the vessel (especially to the hull and engines, etc.) or other occurrences that are equivalent to the examples mentioned above in their effect (force majeure).
+a) Before the journey starts: if execution of the journey is made more difficult, jeopardised or impaired as a result of extraordinary circumstances that were unforeseeable at the time of entering into the contract and for which the tour operator is not answerable, then both the tour operator and the traveler may withdraw from the contract prior to the start of the journey.
+Such circumstances include war, strikes, civil unrest, epidemics, and government directives (such as requisition of accommodation or of means of transportation), embargoes; natural disasters, and accidents; and damage to the vessel (especially to the hull and engines, etc.) or other occurrences that are equivalent to the examples mentioned above in their effect (force majeure).
 The travel price paid will be reimbursed promptly.
-The tour operator will not be liable for claims, particularly not claims for damages.

-e) Changes in the water level: Unusually low or high river water levels may cause changes to the itinerary, possible re-embarkation onto another vessel or transfer(s) by coach or rail, or may even lead to a shortening of the journey.
+c) Changes in the water level: unusually low or high river water levels may cause changes to the itinerary, possible re-embarkation on another vessel or transfer(s) by coach or rail, or even to a shortening of the journey.
 The tour operator and the ship’s captain sometimes have to take such decisions quickly.
-Such measures do not justify withdrawal from the contract by the person traveling and the tour operator is not responsible for any claims, particularly not claims for damages.
+Such measures may not, understandably enough, justify withdrawal from the contract by the person travelling; and passengers may not derive from them any claims on the tour operator, especially claims for compensation in damages.